retro16/acsi2stm/doc/firmware.md

 ### Multi-device test matrix

-For each combination in the table, just do a simple directory browse test.
+For each combination in the table, just do a simple directory browse test and launch a device scan with `HDDFLASH.TOS`.
 Check that drive letters are all available.

 ACSI2STM device 1 has id 0-2 and device 2 has id 3-5 (ID_SHIFT set).